walterfreeman/phy211/syllabus.md

 #### Readings

 We will post correspondence between each day's class and textbook sections.
 (These may change during the semester based on our progress, but we will let you know at least a week ahead of time.)
-However, many students do very well in this class without reading the textbook; most students learn the material primarily from the homework and recitation exercises.

 <a id="lectures"></a>
 #### Lectures